 Countless myths, according to Eliade, commemorate the Creation, the latter regarded by ancient man as something that “really happened, as an event that took place, in the plain sense of the term.”
 Intimately related to this widespread idea that Creation was something actually experienced and witnessed is a corollary belief—that a great catastrophe brought down the curtain on the paradisiacal conditions which formerly prevailed during a remembered Golden Age.
 Yet as insightful and compelling as Eliade’s analysis of myth proves to be, there is one gaping hole in the argument: No explanation is offered for the origin of the specific mythical themes uncovered–e.g., the ordering of the cosmos, the dragon-combat, the primeval hieros gamos, the epoch-ending catastrophe, etc. Equally problematic for conventional theories of ancient myth is their general inability to explain the recurrence of mythical themes around the globe.
 The renowned anthropologist Claude Lévi-Strauss emphasized this problem in an important essay on myth many years ago: “How are we going to explain the fact that myths throughout the world are so similar?”

-Especially disconcerting are those peculiar details of ancient myth that don’t make sense in the real world—flying dragons; the dwarf-like hero who suddenly assumes a gigantic form; the birth of the warrior-hero from a flower; a lightning-hurling eye; and countless others.
+Especially disconcerting are those peculiar details of ancient myth that don’t make sense in the real world—flying dragons; the dwarf-like hero who suddenly assumes a gigantic form; the birth of the warrior-hero from a flower; the Thundergod’s lightning-hurling eye; and countless others.
 One is naturally inclined to attribute such motifs to creative imagination and fictional storytelling, but this “explanation” runs up against an insuperable difficulty: These seemingly irrational and biologically impossible motifs are likewise to be found around the globe.
-As Lévi-Strauss acknowledged, it is very difficult to understand how creative imagination could explain such widespread motifs:
+As Lévi-Strauss acknowledged, it is very difficult to understand how creative imagination can account for such widespread motifs:

 “Mythic stories are, or seem, arbitrary, meaningless, absurd, yet nevertheless they seem to reappear all over the world.
 A ‘fanciful’ creation of the mind in one place would be unique—you would not find the same creation in a completely different place.”